-REDEMPTION OF 6.25% NOTES DUE 2026 In the first quarter of 2022, we used the proceeds from the upsized Term Loan A Facility to voluntarily redeem a portion of our 6.25% Notes due 2026.
+In the first quarter of 2022, we also voluntarily redeemed a portion of our 6.25% Notes due 2026.
 This resulted in a principal payment of \$220.0 million and \$0.2 million in accrued interest.
 We also expensed approximately \$1.8 million for the write-off of a portion of the unamortized debt issuance costs that we had been amortizing over the expected life of the borrowing, and approximately \$3.4 million for the payment of an early redemption premium.